-2.8.5 Calculation of Refined Exposure Point Concentrations
+2.8.4 Initial and Refined Exposure Point Concentrations

+For the initial evaluation, the maximum detected concentration shall be used as the EPC.
 If it is determined that further assessment is warranted (see Section 5), refinement of EPCs should be conducted.
 US EPA (1989) recommends using the average concentration to represent "a reasonable estimate of the concentration likely to be contacted over time".
 US EPA's (1992b) Supplemental Guidance to RAGS: Calculating the Concentration Term states that, "because of the uncertainty associated with estimating the true average concentration at a site, the 95 percent upper confidence limit (UCL) of the arithmetic mean should be used for this variable."

-2.8.5.1 Discrete Data
+2.8.4.1 Discrete Data

 Upper confidence limits should only be calculated for data sets that meet the US EPA (2015b) minimum requirements for calculating UCLs.
-The minimum requirements for calculating UCLs are: 1) each data set must contain at least eight samples (i.e., $n \ge 8$ ) for the analyte being evaluated; and 2) there must be a minimum of five detections (i.e., $\ge 5$ detected observations) for the analyte being evaluated.
-Although it is possible to calculate UCLs with small datasets (i.e., $n \le 8$ ) and low frequencies of detection (i.e., < 5 detected observations), these estimates are not considered reliable and representative enough to make defensible and correct cleanup and remediation decisions (US EPA, 2015b).
+The minimum requirements for calculating UCLs are: 1) each data set must contain at least eight samples (i.e., $n \ge 8$) for the analyte being evaluated; and 2) there must be a minimum of five detections (i.e., ≥ 5 detected observations) for the analyte being evaluated.
+Although it is possible to calculate UCLs with small datasets (i.e., $n \le 8$) and low frequencies of detection (i.e., $n \le 8$) and low frequencies of detection (i.e., $n \le 8$) and low frequencies of detection (i.e., $n \le 8$) and correct cleanup and remediation decisions (US EPA, 2015b).
 Therefore, UCLs should only be calculated for data sets that meet the minimum requirements for calculation UCLs.